 4. Gingerbread Mania Art Exhibition

-This seasonal art exhibition, Gingerbread Mania at the Gallery of Design and Architecture, has been created by over 100 professional artists and designers who have turned 300 kg of dough into unique gingerbread creations, the theme being forest this year.
+This seasonal art exhibition, Gingerbread Mania at the Gallery of Design and Architecture, has been created by over 100 professional artists and designers who have turned 300 kg of dough into unique gingerbread creations.
 I have seen lots of very decorative gingerbread houses in my life but never such creative and skillful pieces like owls, squirrels, trees, birds, snakes and everything related to forest.

 5. Tallinn Flower Market

 The best place to buy Christmas flowers in Tallinn must be the many flower shops by Viru Gate on the eastern edge of Tallinn Old Town.
 In addition to regular flowers and bouquets they have very pretty Christmas flowers, miniature Christmas trees, decorative Christmas bouquets, beautiful garlands and wreaths as well as mistletoes.